Justintime50/styles/README.md

 * Don’t ignore one-off failures in concurrency, typically it is an indicator your system isn’t built well
 * Make thread based code “pluggable”, where the logic and the threading happen separately and can be easily configured

+### Databases

+* All inserts/updates must be run inside a transaction.
+Validate your change before committing it.

 ### Error Handling

 * Extract try/catch block bodies into their own functions so that error processing can be separated from normal logic